On this page

 6. Maintenance

 LED lights require less maintenance than halogen lights.
-Since they last longer and are more durable, you’ll spend less time and money on repairs and replacements.
-On the other hand, Halogen lights may require more frequent maintenance due to their shorter lifespan and higher heat output.
+Since they last longer and are more durable, you'll spend less time and money on repairs and replacements.
+Halogen lights may require more frequent maintenance due to their shorter lifespan and higher heat output.

 Pros and Cons of Halogen Pool Lights